Light Clients for Lazy Blockchains

+Proofs of correctness and soundness for the \coracle constructions of Celestia, Prism and Snap-and-Chat follow a similar pattern to the proofs for the Nakamoto setting.

+Lastly, for succinctness, one must leverage a construction such as superblock NIPoPoWs~\cite{nipopows}.
+Here, proofs of the longest chain are $\text{poly}\log C$ where $C$ denotes the chain size.
+Transaction inclusion proofs make use of \emph{infix proofs}~\cite{nipopows} in addition to Merkle Tree proofs of inclusion into block headers.
+As $C \in \mathcal{O}(\text{poly}\log r)$, these protocols are $\mathcal{O}(\text{poly}\log r)$ as desired.
+Completeness and soundness follow from the relevant security proofs of the construction.

 \iflong Our proof structure is as follows.
 First, we prove some facts about the bisection game, in particular its succinctness, soundness, and completeness.
 We later leverage these results to show that our full game enjoys the same virtues.
-Axioms used by the proofs are given by Table~\ref{tab:axioms}. \fi
+This section is based on the generalized model for lazy blockchains presented in Section~\ref{sec:generalize}, and the axioms used by the proofs are given by Table~\ref{tab:axioms}. \fi

 \ifshort \begingroup \endgroup \fi

 \ifshort The proofs of the following two lemmas are straightforward and are provided in the full version. \fi

 \begin{restatable}[Bisection Succinctness]{lemma}{restateBisectionSuccinctness} Consider a \coracle and an \eoracle with $f$ and $g$ communication complexity respectively.
 Then, the bisection game invoked at round $r$ with trees of size $\ell$ ends in $\log(\ell)$ rounds of communication and has a total communication complexity of $O(\log{\ell}+f(r)+g(r))$. \end{restatable} \iflong \begin{proof} When the dirty trees have $\ell$ leaves, there can be at most $\log{\ell}$ valid queries, as the verifier aborts the game after $\log\ell$ queries.
 Hence, the bisection game ends in $\log{\ell}$ rounds of interactivity.